 We asked our remarkable WEM faculty, many of who have a depth of experience, living and working in the most remote corners of the world, achieving notable success in the face of extreme challenge and adversity the most frequently asked questions they get asked regarding the WEM Expedition and Wilderness Medicine Course.

-What content do you cover in the Expedition and Wilderness course?
+What content do you cover in the Expedition and Wilderness Medicine course?

 - Pre-expedition planning